shaheemadnan/Mobile-Application-Development/Calculator/README.md

 ## PROGRAM:
 Program to print the text “calculator operation”.

-Developed by: Rajeshwar S
+Developed by: vasanthan.A

-Registeration Number : 212220220033
+Registeration Number : 212220220052

 ## Activity_main.xml: